AscendingCreations/AxumSessionAuth/README.md

         if !auth.is_authenticated() {
             //Set the user ID of the User to the Session so it can be Auto Loaded the next load or redirect auth.login_user(2);
+            //Set the session to be long term.
+Good for Remember me type instances. auth.remember_user(true);
             //redirect here after login if we did indeed login.
         }